-At Queen's Junior Music Academy (JAM) there is a Work Placement module option.
-The module offers in-house training workshops, mentoring, discussions, teaching involvement, concert management, as well as an insight into
+Placement opportunities are also available with the Queen's Junior Academy of Music (JAM).
+This offers in-house training workshops, mentoring, discussions, teaching involvement, concert management, as well as an insight into the complex administration, management and timetabling required in

-The programme prepares students for a wide range of possible career paths and graduates in Music at Oueen's have found success throughout the UK and internationally in both musical and non-musical careers including orchestral playing, opera singing, solo artist careers, performance, composition, teaching, media employment and arts administration.
+The programme prepares students for a wide range of possible career paths and graduates in Music at Queen's have found success throughout the UK and internationally in both musical and non-musical careers including orchestral playing, opera singing, solo artist careers, performance, composition, teaching, media employment and arts administration.
 Others regularly move into a wide range of graduate employments such as accountancy, banking, publishing and marketing.